 - New Zealand has moved into Covid Alert Level 2

-- Much-missed shops and services in Rotorua reopen
+- Much-missed shops and services as well as tracks on Mauao reopen

 - Social distancing and basic hygiene still a requirement